 We do not issue tax receipts for donations of used materials.

-The Chelsea Library thank you for your donations of books and audiovisual materials.
+The Chelsea Library thank you for your donations.

 Chelsea Library offers the community a quiet, welcoming environment in which to read, study, learn and discover.
 Except for special events and activities, members and visitors are expected to speak softly.
 If you must use a cell phone please step out of the Library into the hall.